How do you say PEACE in Italian?

 woman running away from something - leave me alone! - how to say peace in italian

-If you know a very peaceful person, you can say they will not hurt a fly.
+If you know a very peaceful person, you can say that they “would not hurt a fly”.

 Non fare male a una mosca